 1. The Financial Aid Office reserves the right to verify all documents submitted for your file along with information provided on your FAFSA at any time.
 During the review process, it may be determined that more documentation or information is needed to resolve conflicting information.
 Until the additional information is provided, no further processing will be done on your file.
-The final determination of your eligibility may be delayed if corrections are needed or other information is required.

-11. You are required to notify the Financial Aid Office of any outside scholarships or other resources that you receive for or during the academic year.
+12. You are required to notify the Financial Aid Office of any outside scholarships or other resources that you receive for or during the academic year.
 Federal financial aid regulations require that we record your outside funding as a financial resource and add it to the total financial aid package we have offered you.
 If your total aid from all sources (including the outside funds) exceeds your cost of attendance, we are obligated to reduce your total aid to avoid exceeding the budget limit.

 13. If your legal or mailing address is located in another state other than California or Arizona and you are enrolled in all online (web) classes, you will not be eligible for federal financial aid.
 If you feel your status is incorrect, you must come into the Financial Aid Office and provide appropriate documentation to show you reside in either California or Arizona.